Temporary Spousal Support

 - the age, employment history, earning ability, and physical and emotional condition of the requesting spouse;

-- each spouse’s education and employment skills and how long it would take for the spouse asking for maintenance to get education or training;
+- each spouse’s education and employment skills and the time it takes for the spouse asking for maintenance to get education or training;

 - whether either spouse inappropriately spent community funds or disposed of community property during marriage